Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Moishezon manifolds with vanishing first Chern class

 Let us make a few remarks about the above definition.

-$\bullet$ If $X$ is K\"ahler, an ICY or IHS manifold is automatically simply connected (as follows from the Beauville-Bogomolov decomposition theorem), hence our definitions are consistent with the ones existing in the K\"ahler case already.
+$\bullet$ If $X$ is K\"ahler, an ICY or IHS manifold is automatically simply connected (as follows from the Beauville--Bogomolov decomposition theorem given that $\chi(X,\mathcal O_X)$ is respectively $2$ or $\frac n2+1$), hence our definitions are consistent with the ones existing in the K\"ahler case already.
 We expect that the same holds in the Fujiki setting, but we do not know how to prove it.
 We refer to Corollary~\ref{fund group} for a partial result in that direction.

 $\bullet$ Definition~\ref{def ICYIHS} can be extended to the case where $X$ has at most canonical singularities, by replacing the sheaf of holomorphic forms $\Omega_X^p$ by that of reflexive holomorphic forms $\Omega_X^{[p]}$ and replacing \'etale covers by quasi-\'etale covers.
 We refer to \cite[Definition~6.11]{CGGN} for details.